rishabh6788/opensearch-benchmark-workloads/big5/README.md

 * `requests_cache_enabled` (default: false): Whether the requests cache should be enabled.
 * `search_clients`: (default: 1): Number of clients that issue search requests.
 * `test_iterations` (default: 200): Number of test iterations per query that will have their latency and throughput measured.
-* `target_throughput` (default: 2): Target throughput for each query operation in requests per second, use 0 or "" for no throughput throttling.
+* `target_throughput` (default: 2): Target throughput for each query operation in requests per second, use "" for no limit.
 * `warmup_iterations` (default: 100): Number of warmup query iterations prior to actual measurements commencing.
-* `index_translog_durability` (default: "async"): Controls the transaction log flush behavior. "request" flushes after every operation to avoid data loss, while "async" batches changes for efficiency.

-NOTE: If disabling `target_throughput`, know that `target_throughput:""` is snynonymous with `target_throughput:0`.

 ### Data Document Structure